*All Orders 4/19-4/27 Will Ship 4/28*

 Throughout the fermentation process, the malt’s sugars are converted into alcohol.

-After the fermentation process is complete and ale is made, the ale actually gets fermented a second time, which creates acetic acid and turns the ale into malt vinegar.
+After the fermentation process is complete and the ale is made, it is fermented a second time, which creates acetic acid and turns the ale into malt vinegar.

 Any vinegar is a great ingredient for adding flavor to dishes – particularly when it comes to sauces, marinades, and salad dressings.